imperorrp/discord-cyoa-bot/README.md

 #### What is this?
 Inspired by the popular choose-your-own-adventure (CYOA) stories (and the myriad others like it, like Give Yourself Goosebumps, so many video games and now a few on-screen movies/series- Black Mirror's Bandersnatch and Minecraft: Story Mode), where *you*, the reader/player/viewer, are given a prompt and some options and you decide what to do next.

-With this project, you can create your own interactive adventures on Google Sheets [See an example here](https://docs.google.com/spreadsheets/d/1_ykm2JOQKqlWE9d_VUdWY1YApH0DfzVDQDbM__L4VtI/edit#gid=0).
+With this project, you can create your own interactive adventures on Google Sheets.
+Check out an an example here- [The Wyrldrift](https://docs.google.com/spreadsheets/d/1_ykm2JOQKqlWE9d_VUdWY1YApH0DfzVDQDbM__L4VtI/edit#gid=0).
 People can then select and play them on Discord.

 #### Who this is for:
 If you run a Discord server and love bots that add to the community gamification experience, this is for you.
 Writers/game designers might find this cool too, maybe as a medium to get to Discord users?